Ice Hockey World Championships

 As this tournament takes place during the same period as the later stages of the NHL's Stanley Cup playoffs, many of that league's top players are not available to participate for their national teams or have only become available after their NHL teams have been eliminated, after playing 90+ games.
-North American teams have been previously criticized for not taking this tournament seriously.
+North American teams have been previously criticised for not taking this tournament seriously.

 The 2024 World Championship, held in Prague and Ostrava, Czechia, was the most successful to date in terms of overall attendance; it was visited by 797,727 people and average attendance was at 12,464.